6 Steps to Get a Freight Broker License

 2. Choose a business structure.

-Freight brokers can organize as one of three types of business: sole proprietorship, partnership, or corporation.
-Each has specific tax implications and documentation requirements.
-Because your business structure can have wide-ranging, long-term impacts on your company, it is highly recommended to get guidance from a business attorney and tax professional before choosing.
+Freight brokers can be organized as one of three types of business: sole proprietorship, partnership, or corporation, and each has specific tax implications and documentation requirements.
+Because your business structure can have wide-ranging, long-term impacts on your company, it’s wise to get guidance from a business attorney and tax professional before choosing.

 3. Apply for broker authority.

-The next step is to apply for broker authority by submitting Form OP-1 to the FMCSA.
-The form is fairly straightforward, except you’ll need to decide whether to apply for “Broker of Household Goods,” “Broker of Property (except Household Goods),” or both.
-As of 2020, the filing fee is $300 per type or $600 for both.
+The next step is to apply for broker operating authority by submitting Form OP-1 to the FMCSA.
+The form is relatively straightforward.
+As of 2023, the filing fee is $300 per type or $600 for both.
 If you apply online, you’ll get your motor carrier number right away, which you need for the rest of the process.

 4. Get a surety bond.

-A surety bond is required by the FMCSA to ensure that you follow all guidelines and regulations.
+The FMCSA requires a surety bond to ensure that you follow all guidelines and regulations.
 For freight brokers, the required amount of the bond is $75,000.
 But you don’t have to raise all that money yourself.
 You can work with a surety company that will put up the bond for you in exchange for a small premium.
 Assuming you don’t break the rules, nobody pays anything else.
-If you do break the terms of the bond, you can be sued up to the limits of the bond.
+If you violate the terms of the bond, you can be sued up to the limits of the bond.
 In that case, the surety company would pay the claim, but you will have to reimburse them for however much they pay out on your behalf.

 5. Choose a process agent.